hpst3r/nixos/README.md

 # Readme

 My NixOS system configurations.
 Fairly standard modular config.
-No import-tree for simplicity.
+No more import-tree for simplicity.

 Still getting an idea of how I want to organize things and working on moving services over to Nix.